 University of Cincinnati-Main Campus

-Dr. Chris Atchison is an Assistant Professor of Geoscience Education, affiliated in both the School of Education and the Department of Geology at the University of Cincinnati.
+Dr. Chris Atchison is an Associate Professor of Geoscience Education, affiliated in both the School of Education and the Department of Geology at the University of Cincinnati.
 His research focuses on enhancing access and inclusion in the Earth sciences through experiential learning opportunities for students with sensory and orthopedic disabilities.
 A former middle school science teacher, Dr. Atchison teaches a range of courses in undergraduate science methods, graduate level research methods, as well as various field courses in Geology.
-Additionally, Atchison is a member of the management board for the Geoscience Education Division of the Geological Society of America and the Executive Director of the International Association for Geoscience Diversity (IAGD).
+Additionally, Atchison is a Past-Chair of the Geoscience Education Division of the Geological Society of America and the Executive Director of the International Association for Geoscience Diversity (IAGD).
 The IAGD (www.TheIAGD.org) is an organization charged with advocating for improved access to the geoscience disciplines for students and geoscientists with disabilities, while identifying current research opportunities and instructional best practices that promotes full inclusion.

 Website Content Contributions

 An Urban University's Approach to Broadening Participation in Geoscience Training Programs part of Integrate:Workshops and Webinars:Broadening Access to the Earth and Environmental Sciences:Essays